appsmithorg/appsmith/README.md

 </p>
 <br/>

+### Connect the data to the UI

-**3. Connect the data to the UI** by binding the query results to the UI components with configuration.
-Where needed, you can use the Javascript IDE to create more advanced features and data transformations.
+Connect the data to the UI by configuring the components.
+Where needed, you can use the Javascript IDE to create more advanced features and data transformations - the sky is the limit!
 [Docs](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/querying-a-database?utm_source=github&utm_medium=organic&utm_campaign=readme)

 <p align="center">
 <a href="https://docs.appsmith.com/core-concepts/connecting-to-data-sources?utm_source=github&utm_medium=organic&utm_campaign=readme">